Driver Changes, Wienermobiles And Regression: Recapping Roush Fenway’s Busy 2018

 Yet for one reason or another, the results simply weren’t there in 2018.

 Stenhouse was just OK this season, finishing with five top-10s, including three top-fives.
-But the 31-year-old finished with zero wins in 2018, a disappointing follow up to his breakout 2017.
+But the 31-year-old finished with zero wins in 2018, a disappointing follow-up to his breakout 2017.

 As for Bayne, the 2011 Daytona 500 winner endured his most trying season since becoming a full-time Monster Energy NASCAR Cup Series driver.